tl-masterlist/VTuber-Translators-Master-List/Master List.md

 Lot's of Pekora content, does a fair bit of non-peko as well

 - **If any, what errors or issues do you see sometimes?
 What justification do you have for still recommending them?**
 As mentioned before, mistakes made but minor ones.
 They're also open to feedback.
+Also monetizes their channel but tries to keep it at minimum (see [discussion page](https://github.com/tl-masterlist/VTuber-Translators-Master-List/issues/6#issuecomment-707210574)).

 - **How do they show a high level of standard?**
 Goes back and fixes translation errors